LucasVandroux/PyTorch-Rocket-YOLOv3-RetinaNet50-RetinaNet101/README.md

 |`shop.jpg`|![image-original-shop](images/shop.jpg)|![image-ssd-shop](images/detections/ssd/shop.jpg)|![image-retinanet-shop](images/detections/retinanet/shop.jpg)|![image-yolov3-shop](images/detections/yolov3/shop.jpg)|
 |`street.jpg`|![image-original-street](images/street.jpg)|![image-ssd-street](images/detections/ssd/street.jpg)|![image-retinanet-street](images/detections/retinanet/street.jpg)|![image-yolov3-street](images/detections/yolov3/street.jpg)|

-The Rockets are also outputting a Json formatted answer that you can use to integrate the Rockets in a Kickass project.
+The Rockets are also outputting a Json formatted answer that you can use to integrate the Rockets in one of your Kickass project.

 ## Contact
 Any feedback or complaint from your neighbors about the noise your Rockets are making, please contact us at [hello@mirage.id](mailto:hello@mirage.id).